Tower of London - view from the Thames.

 People

 Most of the animals were in cages or enclosures, but that didn’t keep them from sometimes interacting with the public.
 There was one leopard who was very adept at grabbing umbrellas, hats, etc. and shredding them to bits before the owner even knew what had happened.
 Then there was the zebra who liked to drink beer.
 She would trot over to the soldier’s canteen for someone to give her a pint.
-In the eighteenth century when one baboon was arriving, he picked up a cannonball and heaved it across the yard, killing one boy.
-And there were other fatalities when people got too close to the dangerous animals.
+And in the eighteenth century one baboon picked up a cannonball and heaved it across the yard, killing one boy.
+And sadly, there were other fatalities when people got too close to the dangerous animals.

 In the mid-1830s, after 600 years of animals living in the Tower, the royal menagerie was closed.
 Most of the animals were given to the Zoological Society of London which had established a zoo at Regent’s Park.